Imelda Castro Castro: Senator of the Republic

 In the 2018 federal elections, she was nominated by the Movimiento Regeneración Nacional (Morena) party as senator in the second formula for the state of Sinaloa.
 After the elections, she held office in the LXIV Legislature of the Upper House of the Congress of the Union since 1 September 2018.
 Within the Senate, she is president of the bicameral national security commission and secretary of the commission for the delivery of the Belisario Domínguez Medal.
 From 2018 to 2019 she was secretary of the social security commission and from 2019 to 2020 she was secretary of the second legislative studies commission.
 She was vice president of the Senate Board of Directors from August 2010 to August 2021.

 Castro Castro won re-election as one of Sinaloa's senators in the 2024 Senate election, occupying the first place on the National Regeneration Movement's two-name formula.

+Future

+In 2026, Morena announced her as the "state coordinator for the defense of the transformation and national sovereignty", a position expected to represent the party in the Sinaloa gubernatorial election of 6 June 2027.